 If you browse around the web you’ll mostly find people talking about selling websites, and about how profitable it can be.
 While that is true, the opposite is also true.
-That is, buying websites can be quite profitable too, and here is why: valuations of websites are still small when comparred to offline investments.
+That is, buying websites can be quite profitable too, and here is why: valuations of websites are still small when compared to offline investments.

 The Return On Investment Of A Website